rgodlontonshaw/flutter_image_gallery/README.md

 ## Support

-If this plugin was assisted you in any way and saved you time, please donate below:
+If this plugin has assisted you in any way and saved you time, please donate below:

   <a href="">
     <img src="https://www.drupal.org/files/project-images/bitcoindonate.png"